MicrosoftDocs/azure-devops-yaml-schema/task-reference/use-ruby-version-v0.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Use this task to select a version of Ruby to run on an agent, and optionally add it to PATH.
+Use this task to select a version of Ruby to run on an agent.
+Optionally, the task can add the Ruby version to PATH.
 <!-- :::editable-content-end::: -->

 :::moniker-end